-Coyle, a former athletic administrator at Minnesota, returns to Gopher Athletics after serving as athletics director at Syracuse University and Boise State University and as deputy athletics director at the University of Kentucky.
+Mark Coyle became the University of Minnesota’s athletics director in May 2016.
+A former athletic administrator at Minnesota from 2001 to 2005, he returned to Gopher Athletics after serving as athletics director at Syracuse University and Boise State University, and as deputy athletics director at the University of Kentucky.

-A former football student-athlete, Coyle graduated from Drake University with his bachelor degree in English in 1991.
-He earned his master’s degree in teaching from Drake University in 1992 and a master’s degree in sports administration from Florida State University in 1993.
+Coyle played football for Drake University, where he graduated with a bachelor’s degree in English in 1991.
+He earned his master’s degree in teaching from Drake in 1992 and a master’s degree in sports administration from Florida State University in 1993.

 Coyle and his wife Krystan have three children, Grace, Nicholas and Benjamin and live in St. Paul.